Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining

 In this case leaves that are under water are no longer needed and the plant sheds them.
 That’s why the top of the stem should be timely cut off, when it reaches the water surface.

 This will allow not only to preserve the underwater leaves, but also this will make the stem branchy and it will form bushes that change their coloring depending on the environmental conditions.
-Alternanthera reineckii growth rate is quite high in a tank, about 10-15 cm in a month.
+Alternanthera growth rate is quite high in a tank, about 10-15 cm in a month.

 It’s better to keep this plant in a tropical tank provided with tank water temperature about 24-28 °C. It will stand temperature decrease up to 20 °C, but at that its growth rate will slow down.
-Water hardness and its violent reaction don’t play any sufficient part in this case, though it’s desirable to keep Alternanthera reineckii in water with pH value close to 7.
+Water hardness and its violent reaction don’t play any sufficient part in this case, though it’s desirable to keep Alternanthera in water with pH value close to 7.
 The plant requires constant water renew.
 It grows slower in old water.

-Alternanthera reineckii needs very bright tank light.
+Plant needs very bright tank light.
 This is the factor that influences the leaves color and the plant appearance in general.
 Natural light, especially direct sunlight is very good for this plant.
 Provide moderate to high-intensity lighting in the range of 3 to 5 watts per gallon (0.8 to 1.3 watts per liter) or higher.
 This ensures that the plant receives sufficient light energy for photosynthesis and encourages compact growth.

 It’s important to note that insufficient light can result in elongated growth, reduced color intensity, and decreased overall health of Alternanthera reineckii.
 However, excessive light without proper CO2 supplementation and nutrient balance can lead to algae issues.

 Keep in mind that filament bulbs may burn the shoots that grow above the tank water.
 Light day for this plant should last not less than 8 hours.
-Presence of silt on the tank substrate doesn’t affect Alternanthera reineckii much.
+Presence of silt on the tank substrate doesn’t affect much.
 The plant develops rather small root system near the stem base and it has lots of additional roots in its leaf sinuses.

-Alternanthera reineckii gets nutritional substances mostly right from the tank water.
+Alternanthera gets nutritional substances mostly right from the tank water.
 Type of the tank substrate doesn’t make any significant difference to it, but its root system develops a bit better in large grained sand.

 Thickness of the substrate layer in a tank may vary, even 2 cm thick layer of sand can be enough for the plant to grow successfully.